 Bullfights on TV and the internet

 Members have access to the club's regular e-mail information service about bullfights which will be transmitted on TV and internet (with dates, times, programmes etc.).

 Items may be purchased from the club's extensive collection of English and Spanish taurine books.
 Many are rare editions, donated or bequeathed by other members.
 Several of the books were written by club members, and were published by the club.

 Annual photographic competition

-The 2020 photographic competition will be held in March 2021.
+The 2021 photographic competition will be held in the autumn of 2021.